-2. Run the relevant CLI command as it appears in step 3 of "Instance registry" on page 103 or "Cluster registry" on page 103.
+2. Run the relevant CLI command as it appears in step 3 of Instance registry or Cluster registry.

 About configuring JMS monitoring

 By default, Precise for J2EE instrumentation of JMS calls is disabled, and must be manually configured to enable monitoring for transactions that use synchronous JMS.
 Since JMS is an asynchronous API, to configure this functionality the thread that initiates the JMS calls on the client-side must contain a method which calls both the JMS send and receive operations, and represents the bounds of the "synchronous JMS call".